A young woman on her phone using Abby

 Short Answer

 No, medical certificates cannot be backdated beyond a clinically justifiable period.
-Doctors can only certify illness from the date of consultation onward.
+Practitioners can only certify illness from the date of consultation onward.

 By law, doctors can only issue certificates from the date of the consultation onward.
 However, in some cases, a doctor may note that your illness started earlier based on symptoms.